Merck Manual

 • Triiodothyronine (T3)

 These hormones act on cells in virtually every body tissue by combining with nuclear receptors and altering expression of a wide range of gene products.
-Thyroid hormone is required for normal brain and somatic tissue development in the fetus and neonate, and, in people of all ages, regulates protein, carbohydrate, and fat metabolism.
+Thyroid hormone is required for normal brain and somatic tissue development in the fetus and neonate, and, in people of all ages, thyroid hormone regulates protein, carbohydrate, and fat metabolism.

 Synthesis and Release of Thyroid Hormones